IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 Go back to the web terminal to check on the image build.

-You should see the following message if image was successfully built.
+You should see the following message if image was built successfully.
 Please wait if it's still building:

 ```
 Successfully tagged image-registry.openshift-image-registry.svc:5000/apps/cos:latest